RiskBasedPrioritization/RiskBasedPrioritization.github.io/docs/introduction/code_and_data.md

 4. Calculate the Decision Node Values for all CVEs
 5. Do some Exploratory Data Analysis with Venn Diagrams to understand our data
 6. Calculate the Output Decision from the Decision Node Values
-7. Plot Flow of All CVES across the Decision Tree aka Sankey
+7. Plot Flow of All CVEs across the Decision Tree aka Sankey
    1. Read the Sankey Diagram template definition cisa_ssvc_dt/DT_sankey.csv
 8. Triage some CVEs
    1. Read a list of CVEs to triage cisa_ssvc_dt/triage/cves2triage.csv